garrandall/popular-music-data/tracks/by-the-way-red-hot-chili-peppers.md

 I'd be there waiting for

-Ooh, ah, guess you never meant it
+Oh, ah, guess you never meant it
-Ooh, ah, guess you never meant it
+Oh, ah, guess you never meant it
-Ooh, ah, guess you never meant it
+Oh, ah, guess you never meant it
-Ooh, ah, guess you never meant it
+Oh, ah, guess you never meant it
-Ooh, ah, guess you never meant it
+Oh, ah, guess you never meant it
-Ooh, ah, guess you never meant it
+Oh, ah, guess you never meant it
-Ooh, ah, guess you never meant it
+Oh, ah, guess you never meant it
-Ooh, ah
+Oh, ah

 Standing in line to see the show tonight